zakton/Multi-user-Blog/README.md

 003 Two classes of blog: public and restricted.
 Subscriber can view subscribed posts. (url: blog/subscribed).

+004 Seggregate Login for subscribers.
+Login for authors.
 004a User Group shown on sidebar
+004b Redirect authors to blog/manage/ ; subscribers to blog/subscribed/